Spectral Segmented Linear Regression for Coarse Carrier Frequency Offset Estimation in Optical LEO Satellite Communications: Related Works

-Several other blind CFO estimation methods have been proposed for spectrally efficient transmission architectures, such as digital subcarrier multiplexing (DSM) and discrete-spectrum modulation \cite{zheng2019frequency,yi2013frequency,liu2014improved,zhang2010dual,xing2005frequency}.
+Other CFO estimation methods have been proposed for spectrally efficient transmission architectures, such as digital subcarrier multiplexing (DSM) and discrete spectrum \cite{yi2013frequency,liu2014improved,zhang2010dual,xing2005frequency}.
 These methods typically exploit spectral features, such as spectral edges, dips, or power imbalance, to infer the frequency offset without explicit training symbols.
 Overall, existing CFO estimation techniques face a trade-off between estimation range, accuracy, computational complexity, and reliance on training overhead.
-In particular, the problem of wide-range-NDA CFOE under low symbol-rate and low-SNR conditions remains insufficiently addressed, motivating the development of alternative approaches that combine wide acquisition range with robust convergence and low implementation complexity.
+In particular, the problem of wide-range-NDA CFOE under low symbol-rate and low-SNR conditions remains insufficiently addressed -- as illustrated in Table \ref{tab:methods} --, motivating the development of alternative approaches that combine wide acquisition range with robust convergence and low implementation complexity.